-ISLAMABAD: The United Nations Educational, Scientific and Cultural Organisation (UNESCO) says it is committed to supporting the government for the protection and promotion of tangible and intangible cultural heritages of Pakistan.
+UNESCO committed to support government for the protection and promotion of tangible and intangible cultural heritages of Pakistan

-Pakistan has diverse cultural heritage, which has a great potential to contribute to promoting sustainable development in the country.
+Pakistan has increasingly diverse cultural heritage and it has a great potential to contribute to promoting sustainable development in the country.

-These remarks were expressed by Dr Gwang-jo Kim, director of UNESCO Asia and Pacific Regional Bureau for Education, on his visit to UNESCO world heritage site Rohtas Fort located at the close vicinity of Islamabad on Friday.

-He was accompanied by Dr Kozue Kay Nagata, director/representative of UNESCO in Islamabad, and other senior colleagues.
+These remarks were expressed by Dr. Gwang-jo Kim, Director, UNESCO Asia and Pacific Regional Bureau for Education on his visit to UNESCO World Heritage Site, Rohtas Fort, located at the close vicinity of Islamabad on Friday.
+He was accompanied by Dr. Kozue Kay Nagata, Director/Representative UNESCO Islamabad and other senior colleagues.

-Officials of the Rohtas Fort received Dr Gwang-Jo Kim and briefed him on the historical perspectives and the various initiatives of the government for the protection and restoration of the fort.
-Dr Gwang-Jo Kim showed keen interest in the fort and appreciated the rich and diverse heritage of Pakistan.
+Officials of the Rohtas Fort received Dr. Gwang-Jo Kim and briefed him on the historical perspectives and the various initiatives of the government for the protection and restoration of the fort.